-Registration for serving as a Judge at the 2018 ONAYLF will open on January 8, 2018.
-If you have not registered and want to judge, please call the ONAYLF office at (405) 325-7588.
+Registration for serving as a Judge at the 2019 ONAYLF will open on January 7, 2019.
+If you have not registered and want to judge, please click here or call the ONAYLF office at (405) 325-7588.

 Even if you can’t make it to Norman, you can still be a judge!
 Judging is a part of the Fair in order to inspire friendly competition and to provide additional personal or class goals for participants to work toward.
 Participants are not judged on correctness or perfection.
 We hope students feel comfortable using their languages, whether they have been speaking for years or are just beginning to learn.
 We judge on the amount of Native language students use, their poise and presentation, the spirit of their performance and effort put into the presentation or submission.
 See the individual category descriptions for more specifics on how each category is judged.

 During the live performances of the Fair days, judging panels are designed with diversity and impartiality in mind.
 Judges who are teachers or relatives of participants are excluded from judging those performances.
 We arrange panels such that several languages are spoken between the judges and that judges from the same community are not over represented.
 Panels include both women and men of various ages and backgrounds.
 For these reasons, and because all of our judges are volunteers, if you are a speaker of a Native language we welcome you to come to the Fair as a judge.
 We are grateful so many of our judges are able to review entries in material submissions categories before the Fair and are able to volunteer at the Fair itself.
 Come share your language, represent your community and encourage all of our student participants for their efforts!